‘What is the divorce rate in the United States’ or ‘what is the divorce rate in America’ are some of the most googled questions about divorce.

 Here are four top keys in order to help reduce the divorce rate in America, that not only hurts adults in regards to self-esteem, confidence and their financial situation but also has an extremely negative effect on the family structure, leaving children with the concept that divorce is just a normal part of marriage.
+Read to find out some insightful solutions to prevent divorce in the United States (and everywhere else).

 1. Divorce happens way before we decide to walk down the aisle